a close look of fermented beetroot and cauliflower

 • Dissolve 30 g of sea salt in 1 L filtered or cooled boiled water to create a 3% brine.

 • Layer beetroot, cauliflower, garlic, and dill inside the jar.
-Press the vegetables down gently to remove air pockets.
+Press the vegetables down to remove air pockets.

 • Fold a clean cabbage leaf over the top and place a small fermentation weight or a clean, heavy glass to keep everything submerged.